Skip to main content

 RESPONSE BY JEFF DALLAS:

-Usually the fungi associated with mushrooms is beneficial, not pathogenic.
-It might even be a mycorrhizal, which improves the health of may plants.
+Usually, the fungi associated with mushrooms are beneficial, not pathogenic.
+It might even be a mycorrhizal, which improves the health of many plants.
 However, it could indicate that your media is breaking down, so I would plan on transplanting into fresh media in the next few weeks.
 Use a mix of equal parts sphagnum moss and perlite.
 You can make your own or order a bag of our tropical pitcher plant mix.

 • The original question and response have been edited for publication.